5 Easy Steps to File Formatting

 With some of these templates you still must be cautious, they use RGB profiling in many of them, and colors may not come out quite as expected.
 Tip, aim toward a light version of the deeper color you may be thinking of using.

 To make sure your print look high quality and not pixilated (like the Pixels (2015) film), use high resolution graphics.
 This is usually anything higher than 1200 x 1200 dots per inch (DPI).
 If you are planning on enlarging the image, make sure you don’t go lower than this.
 Going smaller?
 A 600 x 600 resolution should be fine for resizing to approximate 3”x3” graphic.
 These sizes are usually displayed right under your image in any search engine.

 The Copy Center, and any graphics company, will always recommend you export always to PDF.
-That way it keeps the integrity of your file as you intend it to look.
+That way it keeps the integrity of your file as you intended it to look.
 Export as a print pdf and this will save to the highest quality for printing.
 This function is available on nearly all software, so look for it under save as, download, export, or print as pdf.